To Be A Successful Networker

 Team Building In Network Marketing

-My group has grown really fast – I only joined at the end of October 2016 and three months later I have over 160 people in my own team, sponsored directly or indirectly.
+My group grew really fast – I only joined at the end of October 2016 and three months later I had over 160 people in my own team, sponsored directly or indirectly.

 A team as big as that could take some supporting if everyone starts hitting you with questions.
 But that’s not how the system is designed to work.